Do you ever wake up, retrieve your journal, and write in big caps, "Time for a change. THIS is what I'm going to do now." No?

 Can you relate?

 But I can’t do that.
+Neither can you.
 Oh, there’s a big part of me that would love to, but there’s a bigger part of me that says, “Ang, shake it off.
 Put on your lipstick and your big girl panties and DEAL WITH IT.”
 Ugh, I hate when that louder, not to mention smarter side of me, wins out.

 This month my blog is focusing on change of all kinds.
 But let me be clear: this blog has nothing to do with us shedding our COVID weight.
 It has nothing to do with agreeing or disagreeing with the incessant angry politics that deafens our rational ability to think or feel.
 And in no way does it have anything to do with trading in my glasses of wine (sorry ladies, we all know consumption increased by 85% this year) for healthy green tea.